spayne/unreal-multiplayer-server-in-aws/doc/video_series_notes.md

-# Series Notes
+# Video Series Notes

-This project is based on the Amazon's series [Building Games on AWS: Amazon GameLift & UE4](https://www.youtube.com/playlist?list=PLuGWzrvNze7LEn4db8h3Jl325-asqqgP2).
+This project is based on the Amazon's video series [Building Games on AWS: Amazon GameLift & UE4](https://www.youtube.com/playlist?list=PLuGWzrvNze7LEn4db8h3Jl325-asqqgP2).
 In this series Dylan, Chanh and Zack go step-by-step to build up this system from scratch.

 ## Episode Notes
 * Episode 1: Discuss the architecture of the system.[^aws_gamelift_episode_1]